mark-i-m/os2/README.md

 # WIP

 - Userspace
+    - Looks like I need to look into the following flags on the GDT entries for the kernel code and data segments, which are causing #GP(0x10) on iretq after a syscall.
+        - make sure cs desc is readable, ss is writable, both 64-bit (L bit set)

     - Need to load the user code into the new virtual memory region.
         - Using `gz/rust-elfloader` to load ELFs.
         - Hard-code binary into an array with initially...
 I don't really want